Canelo Álvarez vs. Ryan Rhodes

-Canelo Álvarez vs. Ryan Rhodes was a super welterweight championship fight for the WBC super welterweight championship.
-The bout was held on June 18, 2011, at Arena VFG in Guadalajara, Jalisco, Mexico and was televised on HBO.
+Canelo Álvarez vs. Ryan Rhodes was a professional boxing match contested on June 18, 2011, for the WBC super welterweight championship.
+The bout was held at Arena VFG in Guadalajara, Jalisco, Mexico and was televised on HBO.

-Build up

-This was the first title defence for Mexican, Canelo Álvarez.
+Background

+After his dominate victory over Matthew Hatton to win the vacant super welterweight belt over Matthew Hatton on 5 March 2011, Canelo Álvarez quickly signed to make his first defence against European super welterweight champion Ryan Rhodes.

 Harold Lederman, HBO's unofficial ringside judge called the Litzau and Broner bout with Bob Papa.
 Roy Jones Jr. was pulled from that fight and was back on for the main-event, because his promotional company has a relationship with Litzau.